 Fireplace Mantel Tools and Materials

-To accommodate the space we had, our faux fireplace mantel surround finished at 4’7″ wide, across the mantel top, and 5′ tall.
-My bedroom is incredibly small, so we decreased the dimensions that we would have normally used.
+My bedroom is tiny, so we decreased the dimensions we would have typically used.
 Of course, you can adjust these measurements based on the space that is available to you.

 Required Tools & Materials